domRiddle/ASF/Docker.md

 ### `master`

 This tag always points to the ASF built from latest commit in master branch, which works the same as experimental AppVeyor build described in our **[release cycle](https://github.com/JustArchi/ArchiSteamFarm/wiki/Release-cycle)**.
 Typically you should avoid this tag, as it's the highest level of bugged software dedicated to developers and advanced users for development purposes.
 The image is being updated with each commit in the master GitHub branch, therefore you can expect very often updates (and stuff being broken), just like in our AppVeyor build.
+It's here for us to mark current state of ASF project, which is not necessarily guaranteed to be stable or tested, just like pointed out in our release cycle.

 ### `released`